MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ![](./images/lr_bike_gt&default.png)

 #### Increasing the learning rate
 Increasing the learning rate would intuitively result in faster learning, with the added risk that the steps taken are too large for the problem to converge to some minimum.
 The following bike image is retrieved from a model solely trained with a learning rate of 1e-3.
-Some resamblance of a bike can be detected, but this is not a desirable result.
+Some resemblance of a bike can be detected, but this is not a desirable result.

 ![](./images/lr_bike_1e-3.png)

 #### Decreasing the learning rate
 Decreasing the learning rate would intuitively result in more stable and smooth learning, with the added risk that the steps taken are too small for the problem to converge in a reasonable amount of time.
 The following bike images are retrieved from models trained with learning rates of 1e-4, 1e-5, 1e-6 and 1e-7.
-These images show that decreasing the learning rate directly impacts the amount of time necesarry to get visible images, with the images getting more blurry and more dark for a decreasing lerning rate.
+These images show that decreasing the learning rate directly impacts the amount of time necessary to get visible images, with the images getting more blurry and more dark for a decreasing learning rate.

 ![](./images/lr_bike_1e-4&1e-5&1e-6&1e-7.png)

 #### Combination of 1e-3 and 1e-4
-Combining the highest learning rate with the best single learning rate, we wanted to experiment if it is possible for the algorithm to go from the psychadelic images from the higher learning rate to something that more resambles the ground truth.
+Combining the highest learning rate with the best single learning rate, we wanted to experiment if it is possible for the algorithm to go from the psychedelic images from the higher learning rate to something that more resembles the ground truth.
 We started out with the higher learning rate for both 1000 epochs, 500 epochs and 100 epoch.
-For the former two, it was not succesful into getting the loss below 1, and the images remained very colorfull.
+For the former two, it was not successful into getting the loss below 1, and the images remained very colourful.
 For the 100 epochs variant, however, the results are actually very muted.
-This shows 2 interesting things however: 1) An overly colorfull and satuarated image can eventually be transformed to something more conform the ground truth, and 2) there are artefacts present from this more colorfull past.
+This shows 2 interesting things however: 1) An overly colourful and saturated image can eventually be transformed to something more conform the ground truth, and 2) there are artifacts present from this more colourful past.
 Notice that for example the yellow bike has a certain glow that none of the presented images thus far have.

 ![](./images/lr_bike_1e-3&1e-4.png)

 #### Combination of 1e-3, 1e-4, 1e-5 and 1e-6
-Solely out of curiosity, we dicided to see what would happen with four learning rates: the one that is too radical, and the three learning rates which are all reasonable.
+Solely out of curiosity, we decided to see what would happen with four learning rates: the one that is too radical, and the three learning rates which are all reasonable.
 This gave the following result.
-This harkens back tot he combination of 1e-3 and 1e-4, but with more detail, be it also psychadelicly styled.
+This hearkens back tot the combination of 1e-3 and 1e-4, but with more detail, be it also psychedelically styled.

 ![](./images/lr_quad_combi.png)

 From this investigation, we can see why the paper chose to combine the learning rates of 1e-4 and 1e-5, since this is almost the best scoring option from this investigation as well.
-The only option which scores better is the sole use of a learning rate of 1e-4, which is only margianally better here.
+The only option which scores better is the sole use of a learning rate of 1e-4, which is only marginally better here.
 Intuitively it could make sense to have a more direct and a more nuanced learning rate, so not solely using one learning rate could make sense in that regard.

 ### Patch size
 For the learning rate, we wanted to find out why the specific patch size was chosen.
 In the default version, a patch size of 512x512 is chosen to train on.
 To inspect the effect of the size, we try different patch sizer or different combinations there of.
 The following patch sizes are used, with the corresponding PSNR and SSIM scores: